Nolan Arenado Player Props: Cardinals vs. Cubs

 Nolan Arenado At The Plate

-- Arenado has four doubles, three home runs and 11 walks while batting .232.
+- Arenado has four doubles, three home runs and 11 walks while hitting .232.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.